-If the DIY route isn’t for you, consider a natural shaving balm, conditioning pre-shave oil and shave cream, or check out our product recommendations for eco-friendly, non-toxic aftershave.
+If the DIY route isn’t for you, consider a natural shaving balm, conditioning pre-shave oil, and shave cream.

 It should go without saying that disposable plastic razors are a terrible idea, both for the quality of your shave and for the environment.
 Even an electric razor will eventually become obsolete and, as with most technology these days, such products seem to have a degree of in-built obsolescence, so you’re forced to keep that pesky growth economy ticking along.
 And, of course, you’ll likely need to replace the head of an electric razor a few times, not to mention the electricity used to operate an electric razor.

-I’ve looked at the Environmental Impact of Shaving Products elsewhere, so suffice it to say that my recommendation is to get a top quality safety razor or straight edge (cut-throat) razor and an eco-friendly, cruelty-free shaving brush (if you like to lather) made with a wooden handle and natural, biodegradable bristles.
+I’ve already discussed the environmental impact of shaving products, so suffice it to say that my recommendation is to get a top quality safety razor or straight edge (cut-throat) razor and an eco-friendly, cruelty-free shaving brush (if you like to lather) made with a wooden handle and natural, biodegradable bristles.
 Once you get the hang of shaving with these, your morning shave might take you less time than it does with disposables or an electric shaver, and be a closer, smoother shave.